Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Quality-based Selection

 where $LabelScore^m(x_i)$ can be both bool or integer (e.g., range from 0 to 5) for the $m$-th fine-grained aspect.
 The aggregation function $f$ is commonly chosen as summation or averaging.

-\paragraph{Technical Details} The OpenAssistant~\cite{kopf2024openassistant} dataset is featured by its high-quality human-generated, human-annotated multi-lingual conversations for both instruction tuning and reinforcement learning from human feedback (see the guidelines excerpts~\ref{box:humanannotation}).
+\paragraph{Technical Details} The OpenAssistant~\cite{kopf2024openassistant} dataset is featured by its high-quality human-generated, human-annotated multi-lingual conversations for both instruction tuning and reinforcement learning from human feedback.
 For each instruction-response pair along the conversation tree, the human annotators are asked to categorize them according to three dimensions: spam detection, guideline adherence, and quality.
 The quality score is rated on a five-point \textit{Likert} scale across aspects including quality, creativity, humorousness, politeness, and harmlessness.
-These scores are used to sort instructions for analysis and preference optimization of LLMs. ~\cite{lu2023instag} enrolls human annotators to provide judgements on the tagging of each instruction.
+These scores are used to sort instructions for analysis and preference optimization of LLMs. ~\cite{lu2023instag} enroll human annotators to provide judgements on the tagging of each instruction.
 To verify the quality scores provided by humans, counterfactual cases are prepared respectively for precision and consistency tasks.
-Results show that human annotators have low false positive rates at tagging precision, but lack proof of confidence on their original quality judgements. \cite{zhou2024lima} proposes to use human annotators for creation of small-yet-effective instruction datasets.
+Results show that human annotators have low false positive rates at tagging precision, but lack proof of confidence on their original quality judgements. \cite{zhou2024lima} propose to use human annotators for creation of small-yet-effective instruction datasets.
 To collect questions and answers from various sources, simple hand-crafted indicators such as text length are used to filter low-quality datapoints.
 Then, high quality instruction-response pairs are manually selected (750) and written (250) via subjective quality control.
 The databricks-dolly dataset~\cite{conover2023free} contains 15K human-generated instruction-response pairs.
-Although quality is emphasized during large-scale annotation, imperfect samples still exist where low-quality and inaccurate responses, incomplete and vague instructions, problematic texts with toxic language and grammar errors are found~\cite{He_Garg_Mueller}.
+Although quality is emphasized during large-scale annotation, imperfect samples still exist.
+For example, low-quality and inaccurate responses, incomplete and vague instructions, problematic texts with toxic language and grammar errors are found~\cite{He_Garg_Mueller}.

-\paragraph{Remark} Human evaluation play a irreplaceable role in quality control of preference alignment.
+\paragraph{Remark} Human evaluation plays an irreplaceable role in quality control of preference alignment.
 To reduce the inter-annotator inconsistency, detailed guidelines should be prepared for quality measurement.
-In addition, supplementary quality measures such as GPT-Scores can be provided for manually evaluating and selecting high-quality datasets.
+In addition, supplementary quality measures such as GPT scores can be provided for {reference during evaluation and selection of high-quality datapoints}.